 Live, experience, The good, bad, everything, question everything until it fits you.
 Do good works no matter what.
 Represent others before yourself.
 Motivate, Inspire, Create.
 Don't be a fuckbag.
 You've all saved my life literally. #LoveYallForReal.

 Not all interviews are here in blog area.
-Click image below to view all.
+Click image above to view all.